WageIndicator

 • All national WageIndicator websites are in the national language(s); the overall global site is in English: wageindicator.org

-• Target group – workers, job seekers, small employers PLUS social partners, governments, OECD, ILO, academic community…
+• Target group – workers, job seekers, small employers and social partners, governments, OECD, ILO, and the academic community.

-• Start in 2001 in Netherlands, since 2004 websites in neighboring countries, since 2006 websites in countries in other continents, currently in 140 countries, “easy” to enlarge to 193 countries, which is the plan for 2021
+• Start in 2001 in Netherlands, since 2004 websites in European countries, since 2006 websites in countries in other continents, currently in 206 countries, overseas territories and non-recognised territories.
+Country overview: https://wageindicator.org/about/wageindicatorcountries

-• Global teams operate from The Netherlands (HQ University of Amsterdam), and from small offices from: Argentina, India, Indonesia, Mexico, Pakistan, Slovak Republic, South Africa, Tanzania.
+• Global teams operate from The Netherlands (HQ), and from small offices in: Argentina, India, Indonesia, Mexico, Pakistan, Slovak Republic, South Africa, Tanzania, and Italy.
 There are many national specialized contact persons.
 In many countries social partners work together with WageIndicator.